r3sult/odan.github.io/_posts/2019-03-18-creating-your-first-slim-framework-application-part-2.md

 **Examples**

-* findUserById(int $id)
+* findUserById(int $id): ?User
-* getUserById(int $id)
+* getUserById(int $id): User
-* findActiveUsers(): array
+* findActiveUsers(): array  (array of Users, e.g. User[])
-* insertUser(array $data): int
+* insertUser(array $data): int (last inserted ID)
-* deleteUser(int $userId): bool
+* deleteUser(int $userId): bool (success)
-* updateUser(int $userId, array $data): bool
+* updateUser(int $userId, array $data): bool (success)

 ## Business logic

-The business logic (e.g. calulation, validation, file creation etc.) should be placed in service classes.
+The business logic (e.g. calulation, validation, file creation etc.) should be placed in service classes (domain service).

-The service class is invoked directly by the controller layer (in our case the action method).
+The domain service object is invoked directly by the controller layer (in our case the action method).

-Normally, a service class reads or changes data from the database.
+Normally, a service object reads or changes data from the database.
-For this reason, we must provide the service class with a `Repository`.
+For this reason, we must provide the service object with a `Repository`.
-You could consider these two classes (service and repository) as bundled, because they form a kind of symbiosis.
+You could consider these two objects (service and repository) as bundled, because they form a kind of symbiosis.

 **Example**